Skip to content

 Prefilling the details of installations is not mandatory, but it can speed up the completion of a report, because the details will be available in the registry.
 If you want to add installations, do this:

-• section “Installations”, click on “more”
+• On the front page, in the section “Installations”, click on “more”

 • Click on the blue button “Create an Installation”